gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 # What is a Patcher Patch?

-A Patch is a set of instructions executed by Patcher that do code transformations.
-This strategy is especially useful as a way to automate adoption of a breaking change with infrastructure as code, such as Terragrunt, OpenTofu, or Terraform.
+A Patch is a set of instructions Patcher executes to perform code transformations.
+This approach automates the adoption of breaking changes in infrastructure-as-code projects using tools like Terragrunt, OpenTofu, or Terraform.

-This instruction sheet is delivered by means of a `yaml` file in a specific format:
+These instructions are delivered through a `yaml` file in the following format:

 ```yaml title=".patcher/patches/v1.0.0/my-patch/patch.yaml"
 name: "<name-of-patch>"